 Generic Name: Gentamicin (Systemic) (jen ta MYE sin)

-- This medicine may cause kidney problems, nerve problems, and hearing problems (like long-lasting hearing loss).
-This could even happen at normal doses.
-The risk of these problems may be higher if you already have kidney or hearing problems, if you get high doses of gentamicin (systemic), or if you get this medicine for a long time.
-The risk may also be higher in older people, infants, or people who are dehydrated.
-Hearing loss can happen even after gentamicin is stopped.
+- This medicine may cause kidney, nerve, and hearing problems (like long-lasting hearing loss), even at normal doses.
+The risk may be higher if you already have kidney or hearing problems, you take higher doses, or you use gentamicin (systemic) for a long time.
+The risk may be higher in older people, infants, or with dehydration.
+Hearing loss can happen even after gentamicin (systemic) is stopped.
 If you already have kidney problems or hearing problems, tell your doctor.
-Your doctor will watch you closely and may run hearing and kidney tests.
-Talk with your doctor.
+You may need to have hearing and kidney tests.

 - This medicine may cause harm to the unborn baby if you take it while you are pregnant.